geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 And that's, you know, succeed at one of those if you want a job here.
 Yeah, no, I mean, the StableDiffusion one would be awesome.
 We're also, it's not going to be May.
-It's going to be the...
+It's going to be the..
 November.
 November, we're going to hopefully have our first cloud submission.
 Yeah.
 54 GPUs all working together to train one of these models in stunning MNIST style.